-A: Bringing your own device is not recommended.
+A: Bringing your own device is will not work without a data service on it.
 Non-district devices, including cell phones, are not supported by the same network infrastructure and will not be able to join the district wireless.
 Additionally, district staff are not able to troubleshoot or repair these devices.
 The district assumes no responsibility for damaged personal devices.